 Documentaries – An uncensored view of the real world: showcasing gripping, entertaining and enlightening stories from around the globe.

 Music on Screen – From the grassroots of rock n’ roll to hip-hop and folk and everything in between: the best of movies where music plays the starring role.

 Late Shows – Dark, twisted and daring late night selection of genre films, ranging from sci-fi to horror, thriller and fantasy films from around the world, with no shortage of high-intensity suspense, shock, gore and action.

-Best Canadian Narrative Feature Film Award - Jury award of $10,000 - An emphasis on emerging directors and those who do not yet have a history of major theatrical distribution
+$10,000 CAD : Best Canadian Narrative Feature Film Award.
+This juried award emphasizes the promise of emerging directors whose content does not yet have a history of major theatrical distribution.

-The recipient of Calgary International Film Festival's annual Best of Shorts Award is now eligible for consideration in the Animated Short Film / Live Action Short Film category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.
+$2,500 CAD : Best Live Action or Animated Short Film Award.
+This juried award also qualifies the winner for consideration in the Animated Short Film / Live Action Short Film category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.

 We provide fee waiver codes for festival alumni & Alberta productions.
 Please contact us if needed.

-1) The film was completed after June 1, 2017 and not previously submitted to the Calgary International Film Festival.
+1) The film was completed after June 1, 2018 and not previously submitted to the Calgary

-2) Must be at minimum a Calgary premiere i.e. cannot have been screened publicly in Calgary prior to the 2018 Festival, including broadcast versions of any length or other local film festivals.
-(This includes Cast/Crew screenings for features)
+2) Must be at minimum a Calgary premiere i.e. cannot have been screened publicly in Calgary prior to the 2019 Festival, including broadcast versions of any length or other local film festivals (this includes Cast/Crew screenings for features).